York College, City University of New York: Location and facilities

-At the heart of the 50-acre York College campus is the Academic Core Building, which houses classrooms, lecture halls, laboratories, art studios, the library, computer facilities, academic and administrative offices, as well as dining facilities and a bookstore.
+At the heart of the 50-acre York College campus is the Academic Core Building, which opened in 1986 and houses classrooms, lecture halls, laboratories, art studios, the library, computer facilities, academic and administrative offices, as well as dining facilities.
 On adjacent super blocks are located the 1,500 seat Performing Arts Center, the Health and Physical Education facility, which includes a gymnasium and swimming pool, Classroom and Science Buildings, Athletic Fields and parking facilities.
 The Performing Arts Center was renamed the Milton G. Bassin Performing Arts Center in October 2014 after the York College's second president.
 Milton G. Bassin, who guided the school during the period from 1971 to 1991 and was instrumental in ensuring the school's survival through the fiscal crisis of the 1970s.
-Also located on the campus is the Illinois Jacquet Performance Space, dedicated for the famous jazz saxophonist who lived in Addesleigh Park, a jazz enclave in Jamaica.
-It is on the grounds of the adjacent Prospect Cemetery in the Chapel of the Sisters, the cemetery is on the NRHP.
+Also located on the campus is the Illinois Jacquet Performance Space, dedicated for the famous jazz saxophonist who lived in Addisleigh Park, a jazz enclave in Jamaica.
+It is on the grounds of the adjacent Prospect Cemetery in the Chapel of the Sisters, the cemetery is on the National Register of Historic Places.

-York College Student Activities strives to complement the academic experience with co- and extra-curricular programs that promote social and personal development.
-York College staff advises and assists student groups in planning social, educational, and recreational programs, and provides opportunities for the development of leadership skills.
-Academic, social, athletic, cultural, recreational, political, and special interest groups add additional sets of valuable learning experiences for both students and faculty.

 Student Activities works closely with the Student Government Association (SGA).
 SGA is composed of students elected by their peers to represent and advocate for all students.